-NOTE: The department is aware that there is a NASPO contract for this service, but the DOC has opted to do a formal Request for Proposals.
+NOTE: The department is aware that there are NASPO contracts for this service, but the Department has opted to do a formal Request for Proposals for this service.

 SEC.
 1.02 BUDGET

 The Department of Corrections does not have a specific line-item budget for this service.
 Negotiations may be required.
 Approval or continuation of a contract resulting from this RFP is contingent upon legislative appropriation.